then maybe at the closing of your day

 Walking, cycling, rock climbing, surfing, kayaking and angling are just some of the fabulous activities to immerse yourself in.

 There’s the farmers’ market, craft fare as well as traditional music to heighten the senses.

 There’s an abundance of places to eat and drink, all within walking distance within the village.

-Be it a lone break or romantic duo, family time or relaxing with friends, it’s all here in Ballyvaughan.
+Be it a lone break or romantic duo, family time or relaxing with friends, it’s all here in beautiful Ballyvaughan.

-Take the coast road from Ballyvaughan to Lisdoonvarna and Doolin and take in the breathtaking views of the roughed landscape, see Galway bay the three historic aran islands.
+Take the coast road from Ballyvaughan to Lisdoonvarna and Doolin and take in the breathtaking views of the roughed landscape, see Galway bay the three historic Aran Islands.